Shipley station is one of the few triangular stations in the UK, as this Google Map shows.

 The 750 V DC third-rail EMUs will be capable of conversion to dual-voltage operation for use on 25 kV 50 Hz lines with a view to serving Skelmersdale, Warrington and Wrexham in the longer term.

-If onboard energy storage is fitted with sufficient range, this would open up other possibilities and also make Wrexham and Preston much more affordable to implement.
+If onboard energy storage is fitted with sufficient range, this would open up other possibilities and also make destinations like Preston much more affordable to implement.

 Note that I said train-tram and not tram-train.